mayalevy/CENA/README.md

 reticulate::import("igraph") #makes sure igraph is installed correctly reticulate::import("leidenalg") # makes sure leidenalg is installed correctly
 ```
-In case it returns that a module is not found, make sure the packages are installed on python, and that you are using the correct python.
-Reticulate uses the default python, in case you have many python versions on our computer, please install these packages on the default one (the one you get when you type which python), or change the reticulate to work with another python by typing
+If one of the modules is not found, make sure the packages are installed on python, and that you are using the correct version of python.
+Reticulate uses the default python.
+In case you have many python versions on our computer, please install these packages on the default one (the one you get when you type which python), or change the reticulate to work with another version of python by typing.
 ```
 py_config() # gives the direction of the current python reticulate::use_python(**the python path**)# change the python path
 ```
-Note: Reticulate has a bug. use_python does not work in Windows, so Windows uses may make sure the installation of the python packages is done on the default python (you can change the default python by adding the python the the beginnig of the environment PATH)
+Note: Reticulate has a bug.
+The function use_python does not work in Windows.
+Therefore, to use CENA on Windows please make sure to install all python packages on the default python version (you can change the default python by adding the python the at beginning of the environment PATH).

 ### CENA installation
 For installing CENA from github, please open an R console, and type to following commands: